Staff

 Bishop Bonnie A. Perry

 The Rt.
 Rev. Dr. Bonnie A. Perry is the 11th bishop of the Episcopal Diocese of Michigan (EDOMI).
-She was consecrated as bishop on Feb.
-8, 2020 — a position that oversees a diocese that consists of 77 congregations in the southeastern region of Michigan.
-EDOMI comprises over 16,000 baptized members in the Detroit metropolitan area and adjacent regions that stretch as far west as Lansing, Jackson, and Hillsdale.
-Prior to her election as bishop, Perry spent 27 years as rector of All Saints’ Episcopal Church in Chicago, one of the largest and the most active congregations in the Diocese of Chicago.
+She was consecrated as bishop on February 8, 2020.
+Her position oversees a diverse diocese of 76 worshipping communities and more than 14,000 baptized members.
+The diocese encompasses the Detroit metropolitan area and adjacent regions that stretch as far west as Lansing, Jackson, and Hillsdale.
+Prior to her election as bishop, Perry spent 27 years as rector of All Saints’ Episcopal Church in Chicago, one of the largest and most active congregations in the Diocese of Chicago.

 READ MORE